Human trafficking in Switzerland

-Switzerland is primarily a destination and, to a lesser extent, a transit country for women trafficked from Bulgaria, Slovakia, Slovenia, Ukraine, Moldova, Brazil, the Dominican Republic, Thailand, Cambodia, Nigeria, and Cameroon for the purpose of commercial sexual exploitation.
+In 2011 Switzerland was primarily a destination and, to a lesser extent, a transit country for women trafficked from Bulgaria, Slovakia, Slovenia, Ukraine, Moldova, Brazil, the Dominican Republic, Thailand, Cambodia, Nigeria, and Cameroon for the purpose of commercial sexual exploitation.
 Swiss authorities noted an increase in the number of women trafficked from Eastern Europe, specifically Romania, for sexual exploitation.
 Limited cases of trafficking for the purpose of domestic servitude and labor exploitation also were reported.

-According to the U.S. Government's 2011 Trafficking in Persons report, Switzerland was rated in "Tier 2" for its efforts against human trafficking because it does not fully comply with international minimum requirements but is making "significant efforts to do so".
-However, the 2014 Trafficking in Persons report indicates that Switzerland is a "Tier 1" country, indicating that the government "fully complies with the minimum standards for the elimination of trafficking."
+According to the U.S. Government's 2011 Trafficking in Persons report, Switzerland was rated in "Tier 2" for its efforts against human trafficking because it did fully comply with international minimum requirements but made "significant efforts to do so".
+However, the 2014 Trafficking in Persons report indicated that Switzerland was a "Tier 1" country, indicating that the government "fully complies with the minimum standards for the elimination of trafficking."

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017.
+In 2023 it was at "Tier 2".

+From 2019 to 2021, the government identified 295 victims of human trafficking; most were female and 8% of them were children.

+In 2023, the Organised Crime Index noted that the country did not have a co-ordinated federal level plan to fight this crime.

-Prosecution
+Prosecution (2008)

-The Government of Switzerland demonstrated anti-trafficking law enforcement efforts during the reporting period.
+The Government of Switzerland demonstrated anti-trafficking law enforcement efforts during 2008.
 Switzerland prohibits both trafficking for sexual exploitation and trafficking for labor exploitation under the new Article 182 of the Swiss penal code, which prescribes penalties of up to 20 years' imprisonment and are commensurate with penalties prescribed for other grave crimes, such as rape.
 During the reporting period, authorities conducted at least 28 investigations, down from 39 in 2006.
 Authorities reported preliminary data of at least nine prosecutions in 2007, compared to 20 prosecutions reported in 2006.
 Courts reported convicting nine traffickers in 2007, compared to 20 reported convictions in 2006.
 Of those reported convicted, one trafficker was sentenced to 10 months' imprisonment and one trafficker was sentenced to 2.5 years' imprisonment; the remaining seven traffickers received suspended sentences or a fine and served no time in prison.
 In comparison, six of 20 trafficking offenders convicted in 2006 were reportedly given imposed sentences of between two and four years' imprisonment while 13 traffickers reportedly served no time, in prison.
-During the reporting period, the Swiss Federal Office of Police reorganized and hired new staff to increase efforts to fight trafficking in persons.
+During the year, the Swiss Federal Office of Police reorganized and hired new staff to increase efforts to fight trafficking in persons.